Psalm 5

 Psalm 5:3

-In the morning, O Lord, you hear my voice; in the morning I lay my requests before you and wait in expectation.
+Adonai, in the morning you will hear my voice; in the morning I lay my needs before you and wait expectantly.

 We see that not only did David take his concerns to God but he expected an answer from God and waited for it.
 "In the morning" speaks to the fact that some time passed between the time of David's prayer and God's answer (the Jewish day begins in the evening).
 Many times we go to God in prayer and just tell Him what we want and don't wait for Him to answer.
 If we wait and listen to the Lord, He will answer and guide us in His perfect will.